ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ERR_UNSUPPORTED_CIPHER_SUITES (5)
 : The TEEP Agent does not
-  support any ciphersuites indicated in the request message.
+  support any cipher suites indicated in the request message.
-  A TAM receiving this error might retry the request using a different set of supported ciphersuites in the request message.
+  A TAM receiving this error might retry the request using a different set of supported cipher suites in the request message.

 ERR_BAD_CERTIFICATE (6)
 : Processing of a certificate failed.
 For diagnosis purposes it is